greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^9]: Howard, R. P. (1995). *Restoration scriptures: A study of their textual development*.
 Herald Publishing House

-[^10]: This article from the LDS periodical *The Ensign* concludes that the text of the Book of Moses found in the Pearl of Great Price was taken from the RLDS-printed Inspired Version of the Bible:
+[^10]: This article from the LDS periodical *The Ensign* concludes that the text of the Book of Moses found in the Pearl of Great Price was taken from the RLDS-printed Inspired Version of the Bible, which is also the source for D&C 36:

 	Matthews, R. J. (1986, January).
 How we got the Book of Moses. *The Ensign*. https://www.churchofjesuschrist.org/study/ensign/1986/01/how-we-got-the-book-of-moses?lang=eng